Guilherme-Ferreti/Guilherme-Ferreti/README.md

 * Technical Training in Systems Analysis and Development at ETEC Lauro Gomes.
 * Hcode Lab Student (Web Starter, JavaScript Developer, Database Developer).
-* Currently studying Bachelor of Economics at UniCesumar.
+* Graduated Bachelor of Economics at UniCesumar.

 ## Some of my finest work ✨